jeremiah-c-leary/hdl-component-manager/docs/source/install_subcommand.rst

    X       castle
    X       pawn

-...shows the properties of the existing directory have been modified and pawn in an external.
+...shows the properties of the existing directory have been modified and pawn is an external.
 The directory must be committed to keep the change to 3.0.0 of pawn.